dsebastien/midnightLightV2/app/styles/README.md

 * define a different color scheme
 * ...

+# Naming convention

+## Global
+`<namespace>-<ComponentName>-<elementName>--<modifierName> { ... }`

+The convention relies on structured class names and meaningfull hyphens (i.e., not using hyphens merely to separate words).
+This helps work around the current limits of applying CSS to the DOM (i.e., the lack of style encapsulation), and to better communicate the relationships between classes.

+## Mind the case
+* namespace: lowercase
+* ComponentName: PascalCase (i.e., CamelCase with first character in uppercase)
+* elementName: CamelCase with first character in lowercase
+* modifierName: idem

+## namespace (mandatory except for components)
+The goal of the namespace is to isolate the different "groups" or "types" of styles (i.e., categories) and directly making the type and intent clear.

+Possible values:
+* b: base
+* u: utility
+* m: module
+* l: layout
+* t: theme
-### custom
+* ?: custom

-If necessary, components can be prefixed with a namespace in order to avoid the potential for collisions between libraries and your custom components.
+If necessary, components can be prefixed with a namespace in order to avoid the potential for collisions between libraries and your custom components

-Èxamples:
+Èxample:
 ```
 .myapp-Button { ... }
 ```